Steal This EducationPublication date: 20 September 2010

 Never mind computers specially made for the developing world, like the drama-plagued OLPC XO-1.
 There's now a long list of hand-me-down technology that's almost worthless in rich nations, but doesn't require a great deal of power, and can do electronic-library jobs easily.

 Pentium, and older, laptops.
 680x0 Apple PowerBooks.
 Heck, even PalmPilots well into their teenage years.
-Add an old dot-matrix printer if you hard copies.
+Add an old dot-matrix printer if you need hard copies.
 It costs more to mail this stuff than it does to buy it.

 The Internet-connectivity problem remains, but dial-up-speed Internet actually is now accessible, reasonably affordably, in all sorts of improbable places.
 A single dial-up link may take a whole day to download an episode of Desperate Housewives, but it can snarf an advanced medical library, that can then be sneakernetted elsewhere, in about a week.
 If you'd like to download something approaching the entirety of Western philosophy, you'll only need a few days.
 It may still be a few years before you start seeing random Namibians on ChatRoulette, but slow wireless data-links and cheap Flash drives can already get any Internet data to almost anywhere.